Updated: May 21

 Or you are a branding expert and your full package that takes you about 20 hours of work is $2500.

 You can tell me that $125/hour is too little and to that, I would say, great.
 Let’s now re-work the math to either lower your hours or increase your revenue.
 That is completely up to you, but ultimately this is a simple way to calculate your rates and set your own standard.

 Now, the question I often get is: how do I know when to raise rates?

 And the truth is -- if you are asking me that, it is probably time, but let’s talk in literal terms here.
-When you are totally booked out and making 10k, your hours are maxed for clients, you are going to ask yourself: OK, so where do I go from here?
+When you are totally booked out, your hours are maxed for clients, you are going to ask yourself: OK, so where do I go from here?

 That is when I would likely suggest raising your rates.
 There are some other components here, but for simplicity, that’s where we start.

 So, when I say $125/hour for the example sake, think about what that number feels like.
 Scary?
 What comes up for you?
 Do you feel worth that number?

 When you are growing, your rates will rise.
 You see this every single day and you don't bat an eye most likely..in things in your everyday life like at the grocery store or at your hairstylist.

 The truth is that people will pay much more than you imagine IF they see the value.
 Value is totally subjective, and if we are smart in our business growth, we are focused on value.
 What is really valuable to your ideal client is not necessarily valuable to your mom, but we are talking to your ideal client…